psychdatascience/FDS-CourseOne/tu005_gitClone.md

   ```
   $ cd ~/projects
   ```
 *A note on file organization: Some people prefer to have a "git" or "GitHub" folder under their home folder and keep each repo in there (each repo will have its own folder).
 Others might prefer to have, for example, "R_Projects" and "Python_Projects" directories in their home directory, and have the corresponding repos in there.
-How you organize your files is up to you, but the key word is **organize**!
+How you organize your files is up to you, but the keyword is **organize**!
 The more organized you are now, the more future you will love past you (who is currently current you – isn't time travel fun?).*

 ---